MU-Enigma/Hacktoberfest_2020/Problems/Problem_1/README.md

+# Problem 1
-# Write a program that asks you for the number of the day in a week and prints if which day it is.
+Write a program that asks the user for the number of the day in a week and prints which day it is.

-## like:
+### Example:
 ```enter number: 1
 Thats Monday!
 another one(y/n)? y